SModelS/smodels/docs/manual/source/SModelSTools.rst

 File Permissions Fixer
 ----------------------

-In case the software was installed under a different name than it is used (as is the case for system-wide installs), we ship a simple tool that fixes the file permissions for the cross section calculation code.
+In case the software was installed under a different user than it is used (as is the case for system-wide installs), we ship a simple tool that fixes the file permissions for the cross section calculation code.